 - Map Out User Journeys: Before production, create a flowchart of all possible choices and outcomes.
 Ensure each path delivers a complete and satisfying narrative that aligns with your marketing goals, whether it's education, lead generation, or sales.

 - Integrate User-Generated Content: An interactive video can showcase testimonials or stories collected from an audience.
 For example, viewers could click on different customer profiles to watch their unique video testimonials.
-A video testimonial booth is a great way to collect this content easily at an event.
+An AI video booth is a great way to collect this content easily at an event.

 - Keep Interactions Intuitive: Make clickable areas obvious and the choices clear and concise.
 The goal is to enhance the experience, not to create confusion.
 Test the video extensively across different devices to ensure a seamless experience for everyone.